anderwhite/KawarthaMap/README.md

 # Kawartha Lakes - Wetland Buffer Mapping

 These files are part of assignment for the GG369 - Geographic Information Systems class at Wilfrid Laurier University, Ontario, Canada.
 This project uses GQIS, OpenStreetMaps and OpenGov (Ontario GeoHub) data.
+The purpose of this map is to identify all the buildings within the map extent that are within the a set buffer size around wetland features.
 Kawartha Conservation regulation policies are used as technical reference for determining buffer sizes (Evaluated Wetland = 120 meter, Unevaluated Wetlands = 30 meter).
+This information could be used to identify areas where Sediment and erosion control measures are required, or where particular environmental polices are relevant.
+This is a scaled down, non interactive, version of what most Conservation Authorities Use/provide through their online Conservation Mapping (ESRI).

 ## Statistics
 Buildings - Inside Wetland Buffers = 2,832 <br/>